9 Questions You Should Ask Your Window Installer | Brennan DFW

 What Questions Should I Ask my Window Installer?

+Asking the essential questions before hiring a window company can help you avoid these pitfalls and ensure a successful installation process.
 Many window companies have a crew of professional installers who contract with the company to do window replacements.
 There are a lot of advantages to this.

 1. How Long Have You Been Replacing Windows?